lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 subjectAltName MUST be identical to issuerAltName, and, when present, keyIdentifiers must contain appropriate values, et cetera.

-Note that the newWithNew and oldWithOld certificates not necessarily refer to self-signed certificate, but more generally to trusted CA certificates.
+Note that in general newWithNew and oldWithOld certificates not necessarily refer to self-signed certificate, but to trusted CA certificates as defined in {{sect-3.1.1.2}}.

 ## Trusted CA Key Update